Ancient warfare: Weapons

 Ancient weapons included the spear, the atlatl with light javelin or similar projectile, the bow and arrow, the sling; polearms such as the spear, falx and javelin; hand-to-hand weapons such as swords, spears, clubs, maces, axes, and knives.
 Catapults, siege towers, and battering rams were used during sieges.

 The Ancient Greeks left behind many examples of their weapons through their burial practices.
-In Arms and Armour of the Greeks, the rapier-like swords found within Mycenean tombs tended to be brittle due to their length and slim designs.
+In Arms and Armour of the Greeks, Snodgrass states that the rapier-like swords found within Mycenean tombs tended to be brittle due to their length and slim designs.
 During the Bronze Age, two new types of swords made a debut: the horned and cruciform varieties.
 The horned sword was named after the horn-like appearance of the handguard and was the preferred weapon for cutting strikes.
 The cruciform sword was derived from the Minoan dagger's flanged hilt and rounded handguards set at right angles.
-Spears continued to remain the preferred means for thrusting attacks, but the Palace Period saw the addition of a socketed base to the weapon.
+Spears remained the preferred means for thrusting attacks, but the Palace Period saw the addition of a socketed base to the weapon.
 This new period also saw a shift in the role of the bow and arrow from hunting implements to full-fledged weapons.
 As Greek civilization progressed, the need for weapons changed and by the Late Period of Mycenae, weapons had become shorter and more suited for use in work environments rather than battles.

 Macedon was known more traditionally for having a strong cavalry rather than infantry.
 During Alexander's reign, the Sarissophori came into being and this was unique to Alexander's time in power.
 While the cavalry was more prominent, the Macedon infantry, made up of the poor and peasant classes, formed into a new and unique branch of the military that was different from the hoplite.
-These warriors were armed with a huge pike weapon called a sarissa as well as the army being equipped with slings, which used almond-shaped bronze bullets that were engraved with either Philip's or his generals' name.
+These warriors were armed with a huge pike weapon called a sarissa as well as the army being equipped with slings, which used almond-shaped bronze bullets that were engraved with either Philip's name or that of one of his generals.
 For siege warfare, the Macedonians used an arrow-firing catapult.
 For armor, they were equipped with a metal helmet, greaves, and a shield covered with bronze.